romeelk/cloudpolicy/Readme.md

          tag: Environment
          value: Devs
 ```
-Destilling the above the key components are:
+Distilling the above the key components are:
 * resource: azure.vm - This is the compute provider in Azure
-* filters: filter for on a compute vm with a value of: ExamVM
+* filters: filter for on a compute vm with a value of: examdevbox
-* actions: Add the tag called Environment  with the value Dev
+* actions: Add the tag called Environment with the value Devs

 For further information on filters:https://github.com/cloud-custodian/cloud-custodian/blob/master/docs/source/filters.rst

-Using the cloud custodian cli I can now apply the policy!:
+Using the cloud custodian cli I can now apply the policy!

 ```
 custodian run --output-dir=. addtag.yml